• Skip to primary navigation

 So appreciate your fear.

-Understand that if you take action despite it, you develop supreme self-confidence.
+Understand that if you take action despite it, you develop all types of confidence.
 And every other challenge that life throws at you becomes easier to handle.

 Tip 2: Create leverage